zoonk/archived-zoonk/README.md

   <img alt="Zoonk Banner" src="https://github.com/zoonk/.github/assets/4393133/ddbb2208-feac-4a58-adac-f769cff4dc7f">
 </picture>

+> [!WARNING]
-> **WARNING:** This software is still in development and not ready for production.
+> This software is still in development and not ready for production.
 DO NOT USE IT IN PRODUCTION YET.
 The current version will break when v1.0 is released.
 This README will be updated when it's ready for production.

 ---